dhoko/jquery-accessible-simple-tooltip-aria/README.md

-# jQuery accessible simple tooltip window, using ARIA
+# Accessible simple tooltip window, using ARIA

-Description will come, please be patient.
+This plugin will provide you an accessible and simple non-modal tooltip, using ARIA.

+It's available for jQuery too.

+## Start development

+### Requirements

+- node.js + npm

+Run `$ npm install`.

+### Build

+Run `$ npm run build`.